mayaokawa/mayaokawa.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently a Research Scientist at the CBS-NTT Program in Physics of Intelligence at [Harvard University](https://cbs.fas.harvard.edu/), where my work is centered around understanding the generalization behaviors of generative AI models.
+I am a Research Scientist at the CBS-NTT Program in Physics of Intelligence at [Harvard University](https://cbs.fas.harvard.edu/), where I study the generalization behaviors of generative AI models.

-I obtained my Master's degree in Physics at University of Tokyo, where I collaborated on the [ATLAS](https://atlas.cern/) experiment at [CERN](https://home.cern/).
+I received my Master's degree in Physics from the University of Tokyo, where I contributed to the [ATLAS](https://atlas.cern/) experiment at [CERN](https://home.cern/).
-I completed my PhD in Computer Science at Kyoto University in 2022.
-My doctoral research bridged deep learning with probabilistic modeling, grounded in principles from social science and physics.
+In 2022, I earned my PhD in Computer Science from Kyoto University, where my research bridged deep learning with probabilistic modeling, drawing on principles from both social science and physics.

-If you want to learn more about my research, have a look at my [publications](/publications/).
+For a detailed overview of my work, please see my [publications](/publications/).